madeindjs/portfolio/books/api-on-rails-6-en/chapter06.md

 This has created a file called `user_serializer.rb` under the `app/serializers` directory.
 The new file should look like the following file:

-[source,ruby]
-.app/serializers/user_serializer.rb
 ```
+# app/serializers/user_serializer.rb
 class UserSerializer
   include JSONAPI::Serializer
   attributes :email
 end
 ```

 This _serializer_ will allow us to convert our `User` object to JSON, which implements all JSON:API specifications.
 Because we specified `email` as `attributes` we retrieve it in `data` array.

 Let's try all this in the Rails with `rails console` console: